Modelling the Stochastic Importation Dynamics and Establishment of Novel Pathogenic Strains using a General Branching Processes Framework: Results

 We then model a number of different scenarios based on the reproduction number $\mathcal{R}(t)$, which corresponds to the integrated force of infection for an individual given in Equation \eqref{integrated_intensity}.
 For the early phase of the epidemic, we take the basic reproduction number $\mathcal{R}_0$, defined as the number of secondary individuals infected by a single individual in a completely susceptible population, to be 1.5 as a baseline, and assume that the population-level transmission rate $\rho(t) = \mathcal{R}_0 = 1.5$ is constant over time.
 Over short time scales this is a reasonable assumption, as it may take time for control policies to be implemented, let alone for their effects to have an impact on the disease dynamics.
 We also test scenarios in which the transmission rate may depend on time, in order to model the impact of control measures introduced once the outbreak has started to grow in size.

-Figrure \ref{fig:cmj_results} shows the process of moving from the CMJ process to the deterministic approximation via the Kermack-McKendrick equations.
-We begin by obtaining the probability of extinction of the outbreak over time, $q(t) := P(Z(t) = 0)$, for which we note that, under our baseline assumptions, the ultimate probability of extinction, $q(\infty) = \mathrm{lim}_{t \to \infty} q(t)$ is 0.63.
-We choose our threshold number of cases $Z^*$ based on when $q'(t) < \epsilon = 10^{-3}$, which gives a value of $Z^* = 175$ cases, corresponding to $T^* = 60$ days as the mean time to establishment of the outbreak.
+Figure \ref{fig:cmj_results} shows the process of moving from the CMJ process to the deterministic approximation via the Kermack-McKendrick equations.
+We begin by obtaining the probability of extinction of the outbreak over time, $q(t) := P(Z(t) = 0)$, for which we note that, under our baseline assumptions, the ultimate probability of extinction, $q(\infty) = \mathrm{lim}_{t \to \infty} q(t) = 0.63$.
+We choose our threshold number of cases $Z^*$ based on when $q'(t) < \epsilon = 10^{-3}$, which gives a value of $Z^* = 175$ cases, which is the mean number of cases at time $T^* = 60$ days, i.e. $Z^* = \mathbb{E}[Z(T^*)]$.
 We also demonstrate in Figure \ref{fig:cmj_results} b) the agreement between the mean of the branching process, calculated both via the Malthusian parameter (Equation \eqref{malthusian}) and the mean of the full distribution of cases (approximated via Equation \eqref{pgf_prev}), and the Kermack-McKendrick equations \eqref{MVF_noim}.
-This also underscores the importance of choosing $M$ to be large enough in Equation \eqref{pgf_prev}, such that the full distribution of the number of cases is captured.
+This also underscores the importance of choosing $M$ to be large enough in equation \eqref{pgf_prev}, such that the full distribution of the number of cases is captured.
 Choosing $M = 10^3$ was insufficient for later in the outbreak, when the number of cases becomes large, but remains a good approximation for times before $t = T^*$.

 Panel c) of Figure \ref{fig:cmj_results} demonstrates the suitability of switching from the CMJ process to a deterministic model.
-Using Equation \eqref{FPT_calculation}, we calculate the PDF of the First-Passage Time, $T$, to $Z^* = 175$ cases, as well as to $Z = 1000$ cases.
+Using equation \eqref{FPT_calculation}, we calculate the PDF of the First-Passage Time, $T$, to $Z^* = 175$ cases, as well as to $Z = 1000$ cases.
 We observe that shifting the FPT distribution forwards in time by $t_{\textit{shift}} = 20.5$ days gives a distribution that is a close approximation to the true FPT distribution.
 We further confirm that this is a good approximation of the true distribution via stochastic simulation of the process.
 This motivates switching between the CMJ process and the Kermack-McKendrick equations, the results of which we show in Figure \ref{fig:cmj_results} d), showcasing the difference in peak timings for outbreaks that achieve exponential growth earlier and later than the average.